IACS-CS/image-editing-starter/CHALLENGES.md

 # Image Editing Challenges

 In this assignment, you will develop a series of image filters to practice and demonstrate your understanding of image processing.
 Each challenge level introduces new concepts and increases in complexity.
 You must complete at least **one** challenge from each of the following sections.
+I encourage you to try customizing the project a bit by e.g. focusing on one type of image (you could do "sky" images, or faces, or skin tones, or satellite images).

 ## Level 0 Challenges: Basic Pixel Adjustments